Cortlandd/Ghazan-HS/README.md

-# SimpleMath
+# ConversionFormula

-## SimpleMath is a small Haskell library for doing simple math conversions.
+## ConversionFormula is a small Haskell library for doing simple math conversions.